 Cadets attend a local fire station one evening a week, working alongside Brigade and community volunteers.

 The programme, which lasts 12 months, enables you to improve your confidence through team working and group activities.
 You will learn about the use of firefighting equipment and the incidents attended by London Fire Brigade, and get involved in activities like:

 You will also have the opportunity to gain a BTEC Level 2 Award in Fire and Rescue Services in the Community, as well as developing other transferable and practical skills that will help you with future training and employment.

-There are different levels within Fire Cadets too – you can join as a Junior Fire Cadet from age 11*, and after completing your Cadet year at 14 you can develop your skills further as a Graduate Fire Cadet, get on the fireboats as a Marine Fire Cadet, represent us at VIP events as part of our Ceremonial Team, or even help to shape our programme for the future as a Fire Cadet Ambassador.
+There are different levels within Fire Cadets too – you can join as a Junior Fire Cadet from age 11*, and after completing your Cadet year at 14 you can develop your skills further as an Officer Fire Cadet, get on the fireboats as a Marine Fire Cadet, represent us at VIP events as part of our Ceremonial Team, or even help to shape our programme for the future as a Fire Cadet Ambassador.
 It's all explained on the Fire Cadet Journey page here.

 Fire Cadets began in the early 1990's with two hundred units across the UK and more to come.
 In 2013 we were formally established as National Fire Cadets working within the framework of the National Fire Chiefs Council (NFCC).
 We are really proud to be part of a national network of young people, supported by adult volunteers, aiming to provide inclusive opportunities for young people to have fun and achieve their goals